giridhar7632/Three.js/10-materials-and-textures.md

 const cube = new THREE.Mesh(geometry, material)
 ```

-In this example, you can see that every face has it's own color based on the normal of the face.
+In this example, you can see that every face has its color based on the normal of the face.

 ### MeshLambertMaterial

 This material can be used to create dull-looking, non-shiny surfaces.
 This is a very easy-to-use material that responds to the lighting sources in the scene.
 It has two main properties:

 - `color` - This is the color of the material.
-- `emissive` - This is the color that material emits.
-You can use this to create objects that looks like they glow.
+- `emissive` - This is the color that the material emits.
+You can use this to create objects that look like they glow.

 ```js
 const geometry = new THREE.BoxGeometry(2, 2, 2)